Last Updated on June 20, 2026 by Daniel Globe

 Separate 2.4GHz and 5GHz Wi-Fi Bands

-Your T-Mobile gateway broadcasts both 2.4GHz and 5GHz Wi‑Fi bands, and separating them can make device management easier in the T-Mobile Internet app.
+Your gateway broadcasts both 2.4GHz and 5GHz bands, and separating them in the T-Mobile Internet app makes device management easier.
+Once you split them, you can match each device to the band that suits it best.

-- 2.4GHz: longer range, more penetration, slower speed.
+- 2.4GHz: longer range, better wall penetration, slower speeds.

-- 5GHz: shorter range, faster speed, cleaner spectrum.
+- 5GHz: shorter range, faster speeds, less interference.

-- Separate bands: simpler control, fewer connectivity issues, better network stability.
+- Separate bands: simpler control and fewer connectivity issues overall.

 Troubleshoot Slow Speeds and Drops

-Power cycle the gateway by unplugging it for 30 to 60 seconds; this can clear temporary faults and restore throughput.
+Power cycle the gateway by unplugging it for 30 to 60 seconds if repositioning doesn’t help.
+That clears temporary faults that placement alone can’t fix.

 Use the T-Life App for Gateway Fixes

-The T-Life app shows your gateway’s signal and connection status in real time, helping you spot issues fast.
+The T-Life app shows your gateway’s signal strength and connection status in real time, so you can catch problems early.
+You can restart the gateway, check placement guidance, and manage your Wi-Fi bands without touching the hardware.

 Contact T-Mobile Support If Nothing Works